Why it makes sense to take your content to Tier II and Tier III cities in India

 Smaller cities are also being considered as ideal places for startups to establish themselves.
 In an interaction, Prime Minister Narendra Modi stated how innovators from tier 2 and tier 3 cities and rural areas are powering India’s stride in the startup.

 This is a testimony to the innovation culture and creative solutions that one can find, especially among the youth, in these new wave cities.

 An interesting example is Mumbai-based entrepreneur Ashutosh Pande.
 His decade-old venture Bajaao.com sells musical instruments online.
 Ashutosh chose to focus more on the interiors of the country rather than chase the urban customer aggressively.

 This is because while it was easier to access quality musical instruments in the metros, the latent demand in smaller cities showed a lot of promise.
 Pande’s success story is one of many when it comes to the booming startup culture in non-metros.

 There is also the added promise of lesser competition among brands as compared to marketing in Tier I cities.
 While brands are looking at the non-metros, there is still a lot of potential for more business leads and easier customer acquisition.

-Gone are the days when India shone with its development stories in just the eight mega cities.
-With rapid urbanisation, development, and population growth, the story is being told probably better in Tier II and III cities of the country.
+Gone are the days when India shone with its development stories in just the eight megacities.
+With rapid urbanization, development, and population growth, the story is being told probably better in Tier II and III cities of the country.

-Your content and communication are travelling the length and breadth of the country, and as a brand, a communication strategist, or a content developer, you will do well to realise and capitalise on the immense potential of the India that lives beyond the metros.
+Your content and communication are traveling the length and breadth of the country.
+As a brand, a communication strategist, or a content developer, you will do well to realize and capitalize on the immense potential of the India that lives beyond the metros.